What is abortion?

 Surgical Abortion In First And Second Trimester

 Surgical abortion means terminating the pregnancy surgically by removing all the contents of the uterus.
-There are different surgical abortion methods depending on how many weeks of pregnancy you have passed.
+There are different surgical abortion methods depending on the how many weeks of pregnancy you have passed.

 The process of surgically removing the content of the uterus is surgical abortion.
-There are different procedures used for surgical abortion such as vacuum aspiration, dilation and evacuation.
+There are different procedures used for surgical abortion such as vacuum aspiration, dilation, and evacuation.

-This is also known as in-clinic abortion which is typically done upto 14-16 weeks of pregnancy after a woman’s last period.
+This is also known as in-clinic abortion which is typically done up to 14-16 weeks of pregnancy after a woman’s last period.

 Vacuum aspiration or suction abortion

 Vacuum aspiration also known as suction abortion is a surgical abortion.
 Some people choose this as the primary method for abortion.